SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ### Listen to Webhooks
 - So let's go with webhooks first.
 There's a dev guide about it: https://docs.lemonsqueezy.com/guides/developer-guide/webhooks
-- There're only few events about Orders, and to sync customer with app user we need to listen to the `order_created` event.
+- There are only few events about Orders, and to sync customer with app user we need to listen to the `order_created` event.
 - Let's create a `WebhookController`, extend `AbstractController`.
 - Add base route about it: `#[Route('/webhook')]`.